gearglow/ReptiliaWithATwist/The List - Notes.md

 - Find and read the primers on Goblins, House Elves, Public Speaking, Negotiation, and Finance
 - Bind Dobby as your house elf
 - Take the Knight Bus to Gringotts ASAP and get a full accounting
-- Establish a training regimen (see Appendix A)
 - Outfit the trunk as a proper living and training space (inc. foodstuffs and utensils)
 - Find and read the primers on Math, Signal Processing, Bonds, and Soul Magic
 - Find and read the primer on Apparition